rupor-github/ssh-agent-wsl/README.md

 Since Windows April update official OpenSSH port exited beta (and it has been available for a long time).
 It has very convenient `ssh-agent` service (with support for persistence and Windows security).
 Unfortunately it is not accessible from WSL.
-This project aims to correct this situation enabling access of SSH keys held by Windows own `ssh-agent` service from inside the
+This project aims to correct this situation by enabling access to SSH keys held by Windows own `ssh-agent` service from inside the
 [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about).

 The source (and this documentation) here is heavily based on